 5 – Target Facebook payments users

-Same as the previous idea, people who advertise their products and services on Facebook using ads and paying got them are very likely to be owners of the businesses.
+Same as the previous idea, people who advertise their products and services on Facebook using ads and paying for them are very likely to be owners of the businesses.
+The Facebook Payment system saves all data about businesses and their budgets.

 To find them you use behaviours category in Detailed targeting options: